NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 the shadows.
 The largest of the determined pixel values will be the used as the shadow threshold.
 Then, the thresholded images can be visualized/updated from the menu as well, and this process can be iterated.
+See :numref:`thresh` for more details.
 We also found that for LRO NAC a shadow threshold value of 0.003 works well enough usually.

 Alternatively, the ``otsu_threshold`` tool (:numref:`otsu_threshold`)
 can be used to find the shadow thresholds automatically.
 It can